marijnschilling/CV/README.md

 ## Other Experience

 ### Workshop mentor at [Swift Island](https://swiftisland.nl/)
-I held a workshop on how to [creating an interactive readme in playgrounds](https://github.com/SwiftIsland/Playgrounds)
+I held a workshop on how to [create an interactive readme in playgrounds](https://github.com/SwiftIsland/Playgrounds)

 ## Education